kpinetwork/backend/Readme.md

 - [Flake8](https://pypi.org/project/flake8/) to validate the code style.
 - [Pre-commit](https://pre-commit.com) to execute GitHub hooks before a commit.
 - [Commitizen](https://github.com/commitizen-tools/commitizen) to define a standard way of committing rules.
+- [Talisman](https://github.com/thoughtworks/talisman) to ensure that potential secrets or sensitive information do not leave the developer's workstation.
+- [Terraform](https://www.terraform.io) to define the infrastructure as code
+- [Juniper](https://github.com/eabglobal/juniper) to stream and standardize the creation of a zip artifact for a set of AWS Lambda functions.

 ## License